dwctsai/stanford-code-in-place/README.md

 ## Section Slides

-I am a Section Leader for Code in Place 2024, leading a weekly section of students over Zoom.
-The course lasts 6 weeks and covers many topics in computer science and Python.
-In the live sections, we go over new concepts and work through hands-on exercises.
+I am a Head TA for Code in Place 2025, where I lead a group of 100+ Section Leaders, each of whom teaches a weekly live section of 15 students over Zoom.

+The program lasts 6 weeks and covers many topics in computer science and Python.
+In the live sections, Section Leaders go over new concepts and work through hands-on exercises.

-I created the slides in this repository for use in my weekly sections.
+I created the slides in this repository for use in the weekly sections.

 ## Schedule